amihaescu/charlenes-coffee-corner/README.md

 The application is written using JDK17 and maven

 The application loads the menu and extras from file, so it can be extended very easily.
 The files introduce a many-to-many relation between menu items and extras i.e. the extras are available only for a few selected items.

+If a customer orders a beverage and a snack, one of the extra's is free.

 Unit test coverage is above 80% for all classes apart from `Main.java`